pat's "mom's" yeast rolls

 • Brushing baked rolls with butter.

 As a final optional step, my family likes it when I pour melted butter over the rolls to soak into them.
-I do this after I've let them rest after coming out of the oven for about 15 minutes.
+I do this after I've let them rest about 15 minutes after coming out of the oven.
 Enjoy!

-Special note - I have found it better to add the vinegar directly to the first batch of flour an to stir it in.
+Special note - I have found it better to add the vinegar directly to the first batch of flour and to stir it in.

 ADVERTISEMENT